 Luckily, there are many easy things you can do daily to keep your pulp chamber healthy.
 First, try your best to curb your sweet tooth.
 The acid from the sugary snacks breaks down your tooth enamel.
 If you do indulge in a sweet treat, swish with water afterward.
 Then, make sure that you follow good oral care habits.
-Floss and brush twice daily with a toothpaste like Colgate Total Advanced Deep Clean, which fights germs for 12 hours and helps prevent cavities.
+Brush twice daily with fluoride toothpaste to add strength to your enamel, and clean between your teeth with floss, water flossers, or another interdental cleaning device to avoid bacteria-causing plaque that can lead to cavities.

-If your mouth ever causes you discomfort, don't wait!
-Schedule an appointment with your dentist.
-The faster you seek a dental professional's care, the better you'll feel and the healthier your smile will be.
+If your mouth ever causes you discomfort, don't wait.
+Schedule an appointment with your oral care provider.
+The faster you seek a dental professional's care, the better you'll feel, and the healthier your smile will be.